PDrifting/CBookDraft/book.markdown

 Address of     *fp = 0x7ffd0424aed0
 ```

 NOTE: Everytime you execute this program these memory addresses will be different.
 This is only the current snapshot of the memory layout at the time the example was executed.
 You should expect things to move around in memory.
-The references that follow are based on this current snapshot for the machine it was executed on. (edited)
+The references that follow are based on this current snapshot for the machine it was executed on.

 [Return to Index](#index)

-#### Deeper Dissection of Example 1:
+### Deeper Dissection of Example 1:

 If we remember back when we were looking our bitwidths and byte requirements of individual Types there are some things we can glean from what we're seeing in this output.
 Let's dissect this a little to figure out what the computer this is running on has done and things to be mindful of.